-2020 is here and most of us would still like to achieve optimal wellness in this new decade.
+2022 is almost here and most of us would still like to achieve optimal wellness.
 One of the most effective ways to improve your mental and physical health is to keep your mind engaged.
 One of the best ways to open new pathways in your brain and find new possibilities in your world is to read books.
 By reading wellness books, you can find tips to help you feel best all year long.
-Here are the top 7 wellness books to read in 2020.
+Here are the top 7 wellness books to read in 2022.

 How to Breathe: 25 Simple Practices for Calm, Joy, and Resilience by Ashley Neese